-- What key points you want to be covered (these are referred to as key messages)
+- What key points do you want to be covered (these are referred to as key messages)?

-- What action you want the reader to do: come to an exhibit/bid on the artwork/etc.
+- What action do you want the reader to do: come to an exhibit/bid on the artwork/etc.?

 Artist Press Release Template

 As a creative, you will always have something or an event you want to share.
-Whether it’s to publicize your work, announce your upcoming art exhibition, or an award, an art show press release is the way to get the word out.
-Press releases can help anyone, especially a creative mind who wants to bring attention to his art.
+Whether it’s to publicize your work, announce your upcoming art exhibition, or announce an award you won, an art press release is the way to get the word out.
+Press releases can help anyone, especially a creative mind who wants to bring attention to his or her art.